 Originally a 1976 concept album it spawned three UK hit records (Don’t Cry for Me Argentina, Oh What A Circus and High Flying Adored) before it opened on stage at the Prince Edward Theatre in 1978.
 The production won two Olivier Awards : Best Musical and Best Actress for Elaine Paige – who went on to star in the Broadway production a year later.
 In America it became the first British musical to receive a Tony Award for Best Musical.

-Now, 34 years on with continuous successful tours in both the UK and world-wide, Evita opens at the Dominion Theatre on 16th September with a memorable musical score including the aforementioned Don’t Cry for Me Argentina,Oh What A Circus, High Flying Adored plus Another Suitcase Another Hall, Beunos Aires, I’d Be Surprisingly Good for You and On This Night of A Thousand Stars.
+Now, 34 years on with continuous successful tours in both the UK and world-wide, Evita opens at the Phoenix Theatre on 28th July with a memorable musical score including the aforementioned Don’t Cry for Me Argentina,Oh What A Circus, High Flying Adored plus Another Suitcase Another Hall, Beunos Aires, I’d Be Surprisingly Good for You and On This Night of A Thousand Stars.

-For those that loved it the first time around and for a new generation, the power and intensity of Evita will surely entertain the masses again this Autumn.
+For those that loved it the first time around and for a new generation, the power and intensity of Evita will surely entertain the masses again this summer.

 Nearest Hotels to the Dominion Theatre